Copyright © Graham A C John 2009-2020

 No Motion Controllers Found

-· Only ActionXL motion controllers are fully supported.
+· Only Windows recognised motion controllers are fully supported.

-· The ActionXL are plug and play devices, so installation is automatic.
-Windows should recognise them as a game controller with specific description of Motion Controller.
+· eBells and ActionXL controllers are plug and play devices, so installation is automatic.
+Windows should recognise them as a game controller.
 If they are being recognised as a generic joystick or are not being recognised at all, then there is a configuration problem in Windows.

 Bells do not ring

-· Abel/Beltower is not running.
+· The appropriate simulator is not running.
 Check that the bells ring when the simulator is used with the keyboard.

 · More than one copy of the simulator is running.
 Close all but one instance.